 Exterior renovation in Felton

 Felton sits deep in the redwoods of the San Lorenzo Valley, in the heart of the Santa Cruz Mountains.
-The 2020 CZU Lightning Complex burned to and through this area, so for Felton homeowners an exterior project is fundamentally a wildfire-hardening project — combined with managing the cool, perpetually damp forest environment that defines life under the redwood canopy.
+The 2020 CZU Lightning Complex burned to and through this area, so for Felton homeowners an exterior project is fundamentally a wildfire-hardening project, combined with managing the cool, perpetually damp forest environment that defines life under the redwood canopy.
+The wall here has two non-negotiable jobs at once, to resist embers and to keep drying, and that double demand drives every material and detail we put on a Felton home rather than any single concern on its own.

 Considering an exterior project in Felton?